Neved4/applist/README.md

 Done!

-Alternatively, if you'd rather not install or compile feel free to add it as a function to your shell `.profile`:
+Alternatively, if you'd rather not install or compile anything, feel free to add it as a function to your shell `.profile`:
 ```sh
 applist() {
     mdfind "kMDItemContentType == 'com.apple.application-bundle'"